 A modem is a device that allows computers to connect to their Internet service provider and the Internet.
 All Internet connections (dial-up, cable, ADSL, ADSL2+ and wireless) need a modem to work.

 A monitor is the screen of your computer that displays programs, games, websites, documents and pretty much everything else that happens on your computer.
 It plugs into your computer.

-The motherboard is the central skeleton of the computer, all parts connect into it.
+The motherboard is the central skeleton of the computer for all parts connect to the board.
 Therefore if it breaks most parts of the computer need to be replaced, especially if it is an older motherboard as replacing the motherboard can be tricky.

 A network is two or more computers that are connected which allows for things like sharing files, printers or Internet connections.
-For example a home with three computers might have a network that lets them all print using the one printer, or all access the same family music library.
+For an example, a home with three computers might have a network that lets them all print using the one printer, or all access the same family music library.

 OS (operating system)

 Your operating system is the main software your computer uses to run everything from editing documents and listening to music to playing games and browsing the Internet.
 Lots of different programs can be run on top of the operating system, but the operating system brings everything together.

 PSU (power supply unit)

 A power supply converts power from standard electrical outlets into a steady stream of power which your computer can use.
 A 300 Watt power supply is generally sufficient for home users, but power users may need a 400 or 500 Watt version if they have multiple hard drives or other components.
 The quality of power supply can be very important and may make the difference between a stable computer and a computer that crashes often.
 Most good power supplies are designed to be self-sacrificing (like a fuse) in the event of a power surge to protect the components in your computer.
 It is worth investing in a power supply unit with surge protection.